What Happens When You Inherit a House in the UK?

 It's important to seek professional advice from solicitors, accountants, or financial advisors who specialise in probate and inheritance matters to ensure the process is handled correctly and efficiently, particularly regarding tax obligations and legal requirements.

-Will You Need a New Mortgage?
+Do You Need a New Mortgage on an Inherited Property?

 After someone passes away, arranging a mortgage is the last thing you should have to think about.
 John Charcol can take care of everything for you.
 We give you advice on what kind of mortgage would suit you, find the best deal for your situation, fill out all the paperwork, liaise with the lender, and more.